eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 After the API freeze
 --------------------

 From the perspective of code maintenance, there is really no such thing as "provisional API".
 Either it is complete and committed platform API, or it is internal code.
 API that is new in the current release cycle is still subject to change, but changes after this point are rare and require approval from the Eclipse project [PMC](http://www.eclipse.org/eclipse/team-leaders.html).
-However, it is still useful for committers to distinguish truly internal code from internal code that may move into API in a later development cycle.

 Note that there are no guarantees about the existence or shape of internal code, even if the package name or comments suggest that it may become API in the next release.
 In particular, the API contract (binary upwards compatibility) does not apply.
 Clients who think they must use internal code may do so at their own risk, or with slightly less risk if they can reach an agreement with the team that developed the internal code.
 Note also that in such cases, the required versions for plug-in dependencies need to be specified with great care.

 ### Package naming

 All internal code that is not intended to become API at some point must be in a package whose name contains the segment "internal".
 Internal code that is planned to become API in a future release must be marked as internal via the x-internal or x-friends directive in the MANIFEST.MF.

 ### Bundle manifest

 All API packages should be exported unconditionally by the bundle manifest.
-All internal packages are also exported, they should be marked x-internal.
+Internal packages may also exported, they must be marked as x-internal in this case.

 ### Javadoc